cek333/Quote_Catalog/README.md

 * Set the environment variable NODE_ENV=production
 * `npm install`
 * `npm build`
-* After at least one image has been added to the collection, run this script to create an index: `node config/createSearchIndex.js`
+* ~~After at least one image has been added to the collection, run this script to create an index: `node config/createSearchIndex.js`~~ (Index is now created when the collection is created.
+Apr 2021)

 ## Potential Future Updates
 The app can potentially be enhanced by a few additional tweaks:
-* Providing a more specific error message when authentication fails.
+* ~~Providing a more specific error message when authentication fails.
 Currently, authentication can fail if either the email is not found, or the password is incorrect.
-The current error message is not specific on the cause of the failure.
+The current error message is not specific on the cause of the failure.~~ (Implemented.
+Apr 2021)
-* Automatically login users after sign up.
-Currently users must manually login after sign up.
+* ~~Automatically login users after sign up.
+Currently users must manually login after sign up.~~ (Implemented.
+Apr 2021)
 * Automatically redirect users to the `Browse` page after Login.
 Currently a message is displayed after login indicating what the user can do next.
 Perhaps the application can automatically redirect to the `Browse` page?

 ## Try It